Postmodern Solework

 Postmodern breathwork isn't a technique.
 It's the natural consequence of restoration work — when the contact surface between self and world has been sufficiently recovered, breath stops being managed and starts being lived.
 We can't learn it directly.
 We can only create the conditions for it to emerge.

 The conditions are relational.
 Presence is the mechanism, not the method.
-The clinical spine running underneath it draws from Tibetan subtle-body medicine, biodynamic craniosacral, and Reich's de-armoring work.
+The clinical spine running underneath it draws from Tibetan subtle-body medicine, biodynamic craniosacral, Reich's de-armoring work, evolutionary biology, Somatoemotional Release, and the neuroscience of interoception.
 This is what I call my personal clinical spine, and it is designed so that each person can swap out my metaphors for their own.
 The clinical spine is left at the door of the session because the way I teach Postmodern Breathwork is by inviting others onto the map, where we begin to explore the territory that society and structuralism have trained us to avoid.

 The work is gentle because we're not trying to force the armor to yield.
 We're restoring the intelligence that was always there underneath it.
 The armor softens when the system feels met rather than managed.